-Additionally, the CVE Troop has instituted a specialist pay for its certified inspectors and that pay is broken down as an individual entry above.
-To clarify, only certified civilian inspectors receive the specialist pay as our sworn staff received a significant pay raise that civilian inspectors did not receive so the specialist pay was removed from the sworn units.
-At this time there are approximately 34 inspectors that receive that pay but the KSP is planning hiring an additional 24.
+Additionally, the CVE Division has instituted a specialist pay for its civilian certified inspectors and that pay is broken down as an individual entry in the payroll table above.
+Only certified civilian inspector staff receive the specialist pay as sworn staff received a significant pay raise that civilian inspectors did not receive, the specialist pay was removed from the sworn units.
+At this time there are approximately 35 inspectors that receive that pay.